Temple Emanu-El is Committed to Addressing Food Insecurity in Our Neighborhoods.

 CAC provides multiple services to underprivileged families including food pantry, financial assistance, and supplies.

-When: Volunteers needed every third Saturday from 10am -2pm
+When: Volunteers needed every second Saturday from 10am -2pm

 One training session is required.
 A bi-monthly commitment for one year is encouraged.